 The second is to use Uber Eats to supplement your income but to try other money-making ideas to fill in the rest of your monthly income.

 The main thing is to test how much you can earn with Uber Eats to see if $1,000 is realistic in your market and to make a decision from there.

 On the note of working smart and not hard, sometimes, the best way to maximize your food delivery income is to double-up on apps.

 After all, it doesn’t really matter if you make $1,000 per week with Uber Eats or several delivery apps combined.

-In fact, many couriers double-app, which involves turning on two food delivery apps to get multiple order requests so they can pick the best-paying gigs.
+In fact, many couriers double-app or multi-app, which involves turning on two food delivery apps to get multiple order requests so they can pick the best-paying gigs.